 The procedure for the submission of an application for the recognition of foreign higher education and qualifications to Masaryk University is as follows:

-- confirmation of a field of study - before submitting an application, it is necessary to make certain that Masaryk University is authorised to process such an application (see Before submitting the application – important information section)
+- Confirmation of a degree programme – before submitting an application, it is necessary to make certain that Masaryk University is authorised to process such an application (see Before submitting the application – important information section).

 - IS MU Shopping Center order number (ID)